We compared 44 top push-up boards in 10 key categories and picked the 5 best ones.

 - The ugly truth – if you don’t know what you’re doing, about 20% of the board positions will be dangerous.

-That shouldn’t scare you away – it should emphasize the importance of the detailed workouts that Power Press has on their Youtube channel.
+That shouldn’t scare you away – it should emphasize the importance of the detailed workouts that Power Press provides.

 Specs